e-m3din4/wigle-bt/README.md

-# Wigle-BT - Bluetooth Device Trilateration Tool.
+# Wigle-BT - Bluetooth Devices Trilateration Tool.
 This tool allows you to get the approximate location of a Bluetooth device using the long-awaited: Wigle.net API.
-The tool uses trilateration to calculate the AP's location based on its signal strength and the location of nearby access points.
+The tool uses trilateration to calculate the BT device location based on its signal strength and the location of nearby devices.

 ## Requirements
 To use this tool, you need to have Python 3 installed on your system.
 You also need to create a free account on Wigle.net and obtain an API key.